Synchronous Courses 10-12

-- The teacher will decide on a set class meeting day and time in the spring each year to allow students to view synchronous course schedules as they enrol
+- The teacher will decide on a set class meeting day and time in the spring each year to allow students to view synchronous course schedules as they enroll

-- this should be done in consideration of other, similar grade level courses to prevent overlap of meeting times
+- this is done in consideration of other, similar grade level courses to prevent overlap of meeting times

 - online meetings will begin in the third week of September and finish early to mid-June